Skip to main content

 Upgrading and migrating

 WednesdayAI releases frequently.
-This page covers upgrading in place, rolling back after a bad update, and migrating your installation to a new machine.
+Treat updates like shipping infrastructure: update, run checks, restart, verify.
+This page covers upgrading in place, rolling back, and migrating to a new machine.

 Before you upgrade

-1. Know your install method — global npm/pnpm install, or from source.
+1. Know your install method — global npm/pnpm, or from source (git checkout).

 2. Know how your gateway runs — foreground terminal, systemd service (Linux), or macOS menubar app.